juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 * I get up in the morning at around 7 to 7:30 am
 * I don’t have an alarm set, I get up whenever I wake up (okay, also depends on whether the :baby: wakes me up earlier..that’s reality kicking in :sweat_smile:)

-Note, remote work might also have its downsides, but that's maybe something for another article.

 ## Covid apparently helped as well

 Well, this might not be a surprise, given I just mentioned work from home helped me.
-Covid forced many people to switch to a WFH scenario.
+Covid forced many people to switch to a WFH (Work From Home) scenario.

 Matthew Walker talks about it in the podcast I linked before.
 The exact same effect I experienced has been found in studies to improve the overall sleep of people.
 There have been various studies, one from the "Current Biology" magazine which published a study about the effect of COVID lockdowns on sleep.